 I’m looking at this photograph of Edward Lynn, my father’s younger and only brother.
 He has short, blonde hair, and pale eyes and a long-stemmed pipe clenched between his teeth.
-With his awkward body stance he reminds me a little of Jacques Tati.
+He reminds me a little of Jacques Tati.
 He’s wearing a black jacket and striped trousers, morning wear for the better off, working wear if you were a shop assistant at Harrods.
 But Uncle Ted has Aunt Gladys on his arm and she’s wearing a cloche hat, coat with fur-trimmed collar, white stockings and buckled shoes and so I’m guessing that Ted is wearing morning dress for his marriage.
 The writing on the back of the photo tells me it was taken in 1931 at Cliftonville, a seaside town in Kent.
 Ted would have been 24 years old at the time and employed with his elder brother in his father’s timber yard in Rye Lane, Peckham, the strategic future of which was set out in its corporate name, W Lynn & Sons.
 Today it would have been called Timberco with an exit strategy for the family decided upon well before the company’s formation.
 Eleven years after this photograph was taken and only one year after I was born Uncle Ted died at the hands of the Japanese in South East Asia and so I never knew him, or at least, not until I opened the envelope.

 I was familiar with the envelope since my very early years.
 It rested in the drawer of my father’s tallboy along with a Webley pistol, a Rolls razor, some golf balls, a selection of coloured, wooden tees and silver medals from Alleyns School with my father’s name inscribed as the 1919 winner of the long jump and the mile.
 I suppose that all those times that I stood on a chair to look at the contents of this exciting cache I was chiefly attracted by the pistol and although the envelope was unusual with its crown seal and crossed bands of black, its contents – three stained and creased photographs, a letter and several pages of tiny, densely packed script – were uninteresting to a small boy.
 It was many years later, long after the death of my father, that I came into contact with the envelope once more and understood, for the first time, that its contents were the last personal belongings of the uncle I had never seen.